AB1RZ9/chess-node/README.md

 - `<Colour_1> is in checkmate, <Colour_2> wins!`
 - `Stalemate`

+To launch this game on your bot, use <prefix>Chess challenge @person whom you want to play with.

 That's about it.
 Better docs comming soon, Hopefully.
 Now try it out.
 Have a great day!